The Behmor 1600 Plus Customisable Drum Coffee Roaster Review

 Don’t Buy Behmor 1600 Plus roaster if…

-You want to roast more than a pound of coffee at a time – If you need to roast more coffee beans than this you are unfortunately out of luck in this price range.
-One pound is the largest that home coffee roasters go, and commercial coffee roasters will set you back several thousand dollars.
+You want to roast more than a pound of coffee at a time – If you need to roast more coffee beans than this, you are unfortunately out of luck in this price range.
+400 grams is the largest that home coffee roasters go, and commercial coffee roasters will set you back several thousand dollars.
 Roasting your own coffee means you get to enjoy your beans at peak freshness.
 And if we take degassing time into consideration, you probably only want to roast as much coffee as you can drink in 4 days (3).

 If you are committed to the work and don’t mind a medium or light roast then the Behmor 1600 Plus is a great option.
 It allows a great degree of customization and is easy to clean, albeit at the cost of considerable complexity.
 And if you happen to have zero to minimal experience in roasting beans, read our tips on roasting at home.